Building a Crowdfunding Smart Contract

 Storage mappers

-Every smart contract is allowed to store key-value pairs into a persistent structure, created for the smart contract at the moment of its deployment on the MultiversX Network.
+Every smart contract can store key-value pairs in a persistent structure, created for the smart contract at its deployment on the MultiversX Network.

 The storage of a smart contract is, for all intents and purposes, a generic hash map or dictionary.
 When you want to store some arbitrary value, you store it under a specific key.
 To get the value back, you need to know the key you stored it under.